cables-gl/cables_docs/md/faq/embedding/transparent_canvas/transpcanvas.md

 4. to avoid any flickering the background color in the export is set to black, remove that if not wanted (`color: #fff;`)
 5. if you need to disable transparency when embedding, change this line in the patch constructor: `"canvas":{"alpha":false,"premultipliedAlpha":false}`

 see a working example [here](https://github.com/cables-gl/cables-embedding/tree/master/example_transparent)

+## iframe embed

+an embedded cables iframe can't be transparent, you have to export the patch!